c-blake/nio/db-bench.md

 Some feedback from people has seemed to be not really understanding how to replicate certain styles of analysis with these tools which begs a question for a worked out concrete problem.
 That was done by others here: https://h2oai.github.io/db-benchmark/ and we just replicate that in nio.
+(You have to click on the 5GB button to see comparable numbers, but on a different machine.)

 Step 1.
 Make a CSV data set.